Visual AI Takes Quality Control to a New Level

 AI Quality Control Use Cases

 We talked about a wide range of applications for visual control with AI and machine learning.
 Here are three of our use cases for industrial image recognition we worked on in 2020.
 All these cases required an automatic optical inspection (AOI) and partial customization when building the model, working with different types of data and deployment (cloud/on-premise instance/smartphone).
-We are glad to hear that during the covid pandemic, our technologies help customers keep their factories open.
+We are glad to hear that during the COVID-19 pandemic, our technologies help customers keep their factories open.

 1. Setup, Research & Plan: If we don’t know how to solve the problem from the initial call, our Machine Learning team does the research and finds the optimal solution for you.